peterprescott/a1-dissertation/md/draft.md

 contexts not limited to the point at which they live, or perhaps were interviewed, the details of which will in general be unknown to the researcher.
-But rather than merely confounding the issue further, Kwan the problem in such a way as to suggest that there is in fact some "true causally relevant geographic context" (p.959).
+But rather than merely confounding the issue further, Kwan frames the problem in such a way as to suggest that there is in fact some "true causally relevant geographic context" (p.959).

-For Kwan, this suggests a turn "from location to movement, from place to mobility, and from space to space-time" (p.966), and she suggests "using GPS data to delineate activity spaces (p.965).
+For Kwan, this suggests a turn "from location to movement, from place to mobility, and from space to space-time" (p.966), and she suggests "using GPS data to delineate activity spaces" (p.965).
 This is all very well, but in heeding her suggestion we might perhaps stray too far from our own topic of geodemographic ontology.
-But nevertheless, the suggestion that for every spatial effect, there must be *some* true causally relevant geographic context, rekindles the hope that even in considering a general typology of residential neighbourhoods, such a causual context might be found.
+But nevertheless, the suggestion that for every spatial effect, there must be *some* true causally relevant geographic context, rekindles the hope that even in considering a general typology of residential neighbourhoods, such a context might be found.

 What then are the causally relevant contextual elements that make a neighbourhood a neighbourhood?
 We find ourselves returning to the observation made by @RPark1925 [p.1], that "there are forces at work... within the limits of any natural area of human habitation... which tend to bring about an orderly and typical grouping of its population and institutions".
 Does Park's claim still hold?
 And if so, with which "forces" should we be primarily concerned?
 Is it "the economic organization of the city... based on the division of labour" (p.2)?
 Or rather "racial, cultural and vocational interests" (p.11)?
 Or "the breaking down of local attachments and the weakening of the restraints and inhibitions of the primary [family] group, under the influence of the urban environment" (p.25)?
-Or it is indeed the economic expansion of the city, and the accompanying "tendency of each inner zone to extend its area by the invasion of the next outer zone" [@EBurgess1925 p.51;
+Or it is the economic expansion of the city, and the accompanying "tendency of each inner zone to extend its area by the invasion of the next outer zone" [@EBurgess1925 p.51;
 @Fig:BurgessDiagrams]?

 An impressive case is made by @GGalster2019 that "to understand the